 Many people think it’s unnecessary to worry about their credit score.
 After all, lots of people have debt and less than stellar credit, but they seem to be enjoying a cushy lifestyle.
 So, if you’re able to buy the things you want, why should you be concerned?
 The answer is simple: life can be much easier when you have good credit.

 Credit affects your ability to rent a home, buy a car, get a mortgage, and even get a job.
-Landlords, employers, and lenders all need to determine whether they can trust you, and they look at your credit score as one indicator of your financial reputation.
+Landlords, employers, and lenders all need to determine whether they can trust you, and they look at your credit score or your credit report as one indicator of your financial reputation.
 Creditors may be hesitant to work with people who have bad credit because the risk of not getting paid is high.
 How can they trust that you will pay them back if you haven’t paid others?

 If your credit is already shaky, read on for ways to start fixing your credit score and reestablish your financial wellbeing.